-2.1 Motivation for a New Architecture
+A. Motivation for a New Architecture

 Wesson et al. [2] have described two architectures for a DSN.
-The first is the hierarchical or tree organization and the the second is the committee organization whose nodes can send messages to one, some, or all nodes in the network.
+The first is the hierarchical or tree organization and the second is the committee organization whose nodes can send messages to one, some, or all nodes in the network.
 The hierarchical network has several advantages like constant node degree and easy extensibility.
 It is not a good choice for a DSN, however, because a faulty node can disconnect an entire subtree.
 The committee organization does not have this disadvantage but is expensive and is not easily extensible.

 It is clear from the above observations that both the committee organization and the tree organization have disadvantages; a combination that uses the merits of both the types of architectures is hence desirable.
 The flat tree network, referred to earlier, incorporates some of the merits of both these organizations.
 The nodes in this network are organized as many complete binary trees, the roots of which are completely connected.
-Figure 1 shows a flat tree network with 12 nodes.
+Fig. 2 shows a flat tree network with 12 nodes.
 It has some disadvantages, however.
 For example, integration errors of the lower nodes accumulate as the information goes up the hierarchy.
 One way to overcome this problem is to interconnect nodes in the lower levels of this network.

-This motivates our proposal for a new class of networks which basically consists of the flat tree network with nodes at every level connected as a de Bruijn network.
-These networks have a committee organization at each level and an overall hierarchical organization.
-We will show that this class of networks has several advantages such as i) they allow the construction of large networks with bounded degree, ii) the diameter of these networks grows only logarithmically with the the number of nodes,
+This motivates our proposal for a class of networks which have a committee organization at each level and an overall hierarchical organization.
+The versatility of neworks with this organization arises from the fact that several topologies could be considered to interconnect nodes at each level.
+The neworks that we propose consists of the flat tree with nodes at each level interconnected as a deBruijn graph.
+We will show that this class of networks has several advantages such as

-- iii) they admit simple routing schemes,

-- iv) they possess fault tolerant capabilities, and

-- v) they have low addressing complexity.
+- 1) they allow the construction of large networks with bounded degree, - their diameter of these networks grows only logarithmically with the the number of nodes, - 3) they admit simple routing schemes, and - 4) they possess fault tolerant capabilities.

-2.2 The Proposed Architecture
+B. The Proposed Architecture

-The proposed DSN is a modified l-level MLN with the top level completely connected and with each of the other levels interconnected as a de Bruijn network.
-Before describing the proposed architecture for DSN, we briefly review the evolution of the de Bruijn network and mention its important features.
+The proposed DSN is a modified l-level MLN with the top level completely connected and with each of the other levels interconnected as a deBruijn network.
+The versatility of this organization arised from the fact that several interconnection topologies could be considered to interconnect nodes.
+Before describing the proposed architecture for DSN, we briefly review the evolution of the deBruijn network and mention its important features.

-The use of de Bruijn networks as interconnection topologies for faulttolerant parallel and distributed architectures was first proposed by Pradhan [3].
-Pradhan [3] was also the first to propose the use of the de Bruijn network for VLSI architectures.
-Recently, de Bruijn networks have gained significant practical importance with the on-going implementation of a 8096 PE de Bruijn architecture by JPL for the Galileo project, scheduled for completion by 1995.
+The use of deBruijn networks as interconnection topologies for fault-tolerant parallel and distributed architectures was first proposed by Pradhan [3], who also proposed fault tolerant VLSI architectures based on this network [5], [13].
+Recently, deBruijn networks have gained significant practical importance with the on-going implementation of a 8096 PE deBruijn architecture by JPL for the Galileo project, scheduled for completion by 1995 [13].

-An important feature of the de Bruijn network is that it can be configured as many useful computational networks in spite of faults.
-In addition, de Bruijn networks have
+An important feature of the deBruijn network is that it can be configured as many useful computational networks in spite of faults.
+In addition, deBruijn networks have

-- (i) a small diameter
+- 1) a small diameter

-- (ii) admit simple routing, and
+- 2) admit simple routing, and

-- (iii) possess good fault tolerant capabilities.
+- 3) possess good fault tolerant capabilities.

-For a detailed discussion on the above mentioned features of de Bruijn networks, see the paper by Samantham and Pradhan [8].
-And, for a summary of the evolution of the de Bruijn network, the reader is referred to the paper by Pradhan [13].
+For a detailed discussion on the aforementioned features of deBruijn networks, see the paper by Samantham and Pradhan [8].

-Using graph theoretic notation, the undirected de Bruijn network DG(d, k) has $N = d^k$ nodes with diameter k and degree 2d.
-We are interested in binary de Bruijn networks DG(2, k) which have $N = 2^k$.
-A node i of the network with the binary address $a{k-1} a{k-2} \dots a_1 a_0$ has neighbors:
+Using graph theoretic notation, the undirected deBruijn network DG(d, k) has $N = d^k$ nodes with diameter k and degree 2d.
+We are interested in binary deBruijn networks DG(2, k) which have $N = 2^k$.
+A node i of the network with the binary address $a{k-1}a{k-2}\cdots a_1a_0$ has neighbors: